valeria-io/bokeh-dataviz-catalogue/README.md

+_This is a work in progress.
+More coming soon :) _

 # Bokeh Data Viz Catalogue

 You can copy-paste the file `plot_functions.py` into your project to import and use any of the existing plotting functions.